ashumkin/apt-cyg/README.md

 --prefix, -p <prefix> | prefix to install packages to (for debug purposes; must be set first) --mirror, -m <url> | set mirror
 --cache, -c <dir> | set cache
---fetch | fetch files only (not install)
+--category, -C <category> | install packages from specified category (mostly for using with --fetch (for pre-fetching)) --fetch | fetch files only (not install)
 --file, -f <file> | read package names from file --force, -F | force install (for "install" only)